Graduation ceremony

 How many international students remain in the UK after graduation?

 Study visas are temporary and do not provide a direct route to settlement.
-This means that time spent on a study visa – or on the post-study Graduate Visa – does not count towards the five years of residence in the UK that is normally required before a migrant may apply for settlement.
-However, time spent on a study or Graduate visa does count towards the ten-year route to settlement, which is for those who have lived lawfully and continuously in the UK for ten years or more.
+This means that time spent on a study visa – or on the Graduate Visa – does not count towards the five years of residence in the UK that is currently required before a migrant may apply for settlement.
+However, time spent on a study or Graduate visa does count towards a separate route that grants settlement to people lawfully and continuously living in the UK for ten years.
+In November 2025, the government announced changes making it harder for migrants to obtain settlement in the UK, including by doubling the standard residence requirement to ten years.
+However, details about timelines and implementation remained unclear at the time of writing in June 2026 (for more details, see Settlement in the UK and Changes to settlement: what do they mean?).

 There are notable differences between nationalities regarding their status five years after arriving in the UK on a study visa.
 Students from Nigeria and India have been particularly likely to remain in the UK after graduation.
-Looking at those first arriving on a student visa in 2019, around 65% of Nigerians and 45% of Indians still held a valid visa at the end of 2024, with these shares increasing sharply in recent years.
-In contrast, relatively few international students from China or the US remained in the UK five years after their first arrival.
+Looking at those first arriving on a student visa in 2020, around 78% of Nigerians and 58% of Indians still held a valid visa at the end of 2025, with these shares increasing sharply in recent years.
+In contrast, fewer international students from China or the US remained in the UK five years after their arrival.

 Figure 9